Raghunaths834/Customer-churn-prediction/README.md

 *_The dataset encompasses the following details_*:

-*Churn Column*: Indicates customers who terminated services within the last month.
+*Churn Column*-- Indicates customers who terminated services within the last month.

-*Services Subscribed*: Includes phone, multiple lines, internet, online security, online backup, device protection, tech support, and streaming TV and movies.
+*Services Subscribed*-- Includes phone, multiple lines, internet, online security, online backup, device protection, tech support, and streaming TV and movies.

-*Customer Account Details*: Encompasses tenure as a customer, contract type, payment method, preference for paperless billing, monthly charges, and total charges incurred.
+*Customer Account Details*-- Encompasses tenure as a customer, contract type, payment method, preference for paperless billing, monthly charges, and total charges incurred.

-*Demographic Information*: Provides insights into customers' gender, age range, as well as their marital status, indicating if they have partners and dependents.
+*Demographic Information*-- Provides insights into customers' gender, age range, as well as their marital status, indicating if they have partners and dependents.

 **Requirements**: